UBC-CIC/people-counting-with-aws-rekognition-RaspberryPi-IOT/linuxImageSetup/README.md

 ### 2/ Update the stack configuration

-Update the Wifi network SSID/country, timezone and public SSH key used to connect to your devices in the [lib/utils/constants.ts](lib/utils/constants.ts) file.
+Update the Wifi network SSID/country and timezone in [lib/utils/constants.ts](lib/utils/constants.ts) file.

 ### 3/ Deploy the stack